Crisol-de-Cuerda-tradicional/crisolWebsite/src/content/en/home_what_is.md

 Masters on these instruments will offer you guidance in this journey, with an approach to music that is both practical and fun.
 All of this happens immersed in a natural environment that enables us to fuse Nature, music and dance in a powerful synergy, adding priceless value to Crisol de Cuerda.
 A unique educational project that is welcoming and safe.

-We are lucky to have Alasdair Fraser and Natalie Haas with us, and many more masters. <teachers>CHECK THEM OUT HERE!</teachers>
+We are lucky to have Alasdair Fraser and Natalie Haas with us, and many more masters.
+[CHECK THEM OUT HERE!](/teachers)

-## BOOK YOUR PLACE BEFORE IT’S TOO LATE!
+## BOOK YOUR SPOT BEFORE IT’S TOO LATE!